mia-platform/documentation/docs/marketplace/overview-marketplace.md

 # Why always start from scratch?
-Check out the Mia Marketplace

 The Mia-Platform Marketplace contains several code resources to develop your microservices with Mia-Platform.